 - 1. Fulfillment of general University requirements for degree of Bachelor of Science in Nursing. - 2.
 Successful completion of all courses in the nursing curriculum; an overall grade point average of 2.00 or above and a grade of C or better in nursing and nursing support courses. - 3.
 Required academic credits include 60 nursing major credits, 65-66 nursing support and general education credits and three general elective credits. - 4.
-A total of 126-127 credits is required to complete a degree of bachelor of science in nursing. - 5.
-As part of the program evaluation process, a critical thinking exam and a comprehensive nursing test are required of all pre-licensure nursing students prior to graduation.
+A total of 125-128 credits is required to complete a degree of Bachelor of Science in nursing. - 5.
+As part of the program evaluation process, a comprehensive nursing test are required of all prelicensure nursing students prior to graduation.